Alexis M.,

 What matters is that you:

-• Make risk-informed decisions rather than flying blind
+Make risk-informed decisions instead of flying blind

-• Protect what actually matters to your organization
+Protect what actually matters to your organization

-• Use limited resources wisely
+Use limited resources wisely

-• Get better over time
+Get better over time

-The goal is not perfection.
+The goal isn't perfection.
 It's progress.

 And honestly?
-Even a moderately useful risk assessment that people actually use beats a theoretically perfect one ignored in a drawer.
+Even a moderately useful risk assessment that people actually use beats a theoretically perfect one that's ignored in a drawer.

 The bottom line